EricThomson/PySideSummer/README.md

 #PySideSummer
 Heavily annotated PySide adaptation of code from   Mark Summerfield's 'Rapid GUI Programming with Python and Qt' (2008).
 The book's web site is http://www.qtrac.eu/pyqtbook.html.

-The goal is for the programs to run without mishap in your favorite Python environment, as long as you have PySide installed.
-It was built to run in Python 2.7.
+The programs should run without mishap in your favorite Python environment, as long as you have PySide installed.
+It has thus far been tested on Python 2.7 in Windows 7.
 Unless otherwise noted, if the original name of Summerfield's script was _name.pyw_, the name of the adapted PySide script is _namePyside.py_.